 Ideopathic Epilepsy- In Swissys it ussually shows up in very low percentages and affects animals less than 3 years of age.
 In most cases seizures can be controlled with medications.
 There can be many causes.
 Exposure to environmental toxins, over dosing with vaccines containing mercury, exposure to fertilizers and garden chemicals, radiation, anaesthesia, head trauma can be causes.
 It is best to NOT go on with offspring of any affected individuals that have seizures for unknown causes.
 IMO Swissy tend to have a lower trigger point to get seizure disorders.
 Best advice is to avoid exposure to environmental toxins, reduce amount of vaccines you give over lifetime of dog and avoid doing unnecessary surgeries.

 Bloat/Torsion- In Swissys most cases start with enlarged spleens.
 Spleens can enlarge for a variety of reasons.
 Exposure to environmental toxins, viral or bacterial infections, trauma are just a few of the causes.
 If you notice your dog starting to bloat,,, give a simethicone tablet (gas X) and use a stomach tube if stomach keeps getting larger.
 Sometimes you will see a dog that doesn't eat, looks like it is abdominal pain...
 Take to vet,,, IF spleen is enlarged, REMOVE it and tack the stomach.
-This will reoccur and cause death if speenectomy and stomach tack are not done.
+This will reoccur and cause death if speenectomy and stomach tack are not done at the same time.